asyncapi/spec/spec/asyncapi.md

 An object containing all the [Channel Object](#channelObject) definitions the [Application](#definitionsApplication) MUST use during runtime.

-> If you're looking for a place to define channels that MAY or MAY NOT be implemented by the application, consider defining them in [`components/channels`](#componentsChannels).
+> If you're looking for a place to define channels that MAY or MAY NOT be used or implemented by the application, consider defining them in [`components/channels`](#componentsChannels).

 ##### Patterned Fields